18 christmas destinations in Europe

 12. Ghent (Belgium), one of the most beautiful cities in Belgium

-Dates for Ghent Christmas Market: from December 8 to December 31.
+Dates for Ghent Christmas Market 2024: from December 5th to December 31st.

 13. Salzburg (Austria), surrounded by snowy peaks